-[Analysis] Meloni-Orban: the new EU 'power couple' but for how long?
+[Analysis] Meloni-Orbán: the new EU 'power couple' but for how long?

 Meloni's office told Italian media on Thursday (1 February) that she was the "lead player" in getting Orbán to drop his veto on Ukraine funding.

-She first met Orbán tete-a-tete at a hotel in Brussels on Wednesday night to forgive him for mistreatment of an Italian prisoner in Hungary — a case concerning Ilaria Salis, an Italian anti-fascist activist, who is on trial for assault in Hungary.
+She first met Orbán tête-à-tête at a hotel in Brussels on Wednesday night to forgive him for mistreatment of an Italian prisoner in Hungary — a case concerning Ilaria Salis, an Italian anti-fascist activist, who is on trial for assault in Hungary.

-She then sat between the French president and the German chancellor with Orbán at a breakfast on Thursday morning where the Hungarian leader gave way on Ukraine.
+She then sat between the French president and the German chancellor with Orbán at a breakfast on Thursday morning, where the Hungarian leader gave way on Ukraine.

 And she rewarded Orbán by being "outspoken against any Article 7 path against Hungary" at Thursday's summit, an EU diplomat said.